Skip to content

 • £1000 bursary from Paul Smith's Foundation.

-• Your final work exhibited in a Paul Smith store and group show.
+• Your final work exhibited and put on sale in a Paul Smith shop.

-• Invitation into the International Art Prize mentoring programme.
+• Early access to the International Art Prize mentoring series.

 FAQs